kate2797/clubmate/README.md

 $ conda activate clubmate
 ```
 ### Dependencies
-To properly run the project, several packages from the `requirements.txt` file need to be installed prior.
+For the project to run properly, all packages from the `requirements.txt` file need to be installed prior.
 To install them, please run the command below.
 ```
 (clubmate) $ pip install -r requirements.txt
 ```